Here you will find information on passenger control, fines, procedures for fine imposing, how and where to pay them, and how to avoid them.

 * If you have not paid the penalty before the date specified in the administrative order, the administrative order will be considered invalid and the AN protocol will be sent to the court or other authority whose officer is authorized to process your AN protocol case out of court.

-If the passenger control has written you an administrative offence record (without an administrative order), your case will be dealt with at the time and the day indicated in the protocol at the customer service center Mano Kaunas (address Statybininkų g.
-3 (entrance from S. Žukauskas g.), bus stop Mano Kaunas.
+If the passenger control has written you an administrative offence record (without an administrative order), your case will be dealt with at the time and the day indicated in the protocol at the customer service center, address Laisvės al. 114, Kaunas (in front of E. Ožeškienė st. bus stop).

 Penalties of travelling without a ticket are paid directly to the budget account of the State Tax Inspectorate (hereinafter – the State Tax Inspectorate).